Relativity Media: Launch and operations

 In May 2012, Relativity announced that Colbeck structured $350 million in debt financing for the company, with Elliott departing from its investment in the company.
 Later that month, it signed a co-production and co-financing deal on two movies with EuropaCorp that Relativity would distribute in the United States.
 Relativity also has co-production deals with Atlas Entertainment including Project.

 On June 12, 2012, Relativity Media and Rogue sold 30 of their films to Manchester Library Company, which was acquired by Vine Alternative Investments in April 2017.

 In July 2012, Relativity merged its Rogue Sports, a Maximum Sports Management basketball agency, a football agency, and SFX Baseball into Relativity Sports.
 Relativity Sports represented more than 400 clients including Amar'e Stoudemire.

 In 2013, hedge fund investor Carey Metz made a $10 million investment in Relativity Media based on what he later described as Ryan Kavanaugh's lies.

 In April 2013, Relativity partnered with Glenn Kalison to create a film and performing arts school called Relativity School.

 Most of the studio's movies performed poorly at the box office.
 The movie slate financing Relativity Media brokered for Wall Street investors also fared poorly for equity holders.

 2015 bankruptcy

 In July 2015, Relativity Media filed for Chapter 11 bankruptcy.
-With estimates of $500 million to $1 billion in liabilities and only $100–$500 million in claimed assets, the company's unpaid debts were reportedly paralyzing the company.
-The bankruptcy filing came after a last-ditch effort from investors to salvage the company by preventing Ryan Kavanaugh and Relativity from carrying out any unsupervised transactions.
+With liabilities estimated to be between $500 million and $1 billion, and claimed assets thought to be worth only $100 million to $500 million, the company was reportedly paralyzed by its unpaid debts.
+The bankruptcy filing came after a last-ditch effort from investors to salvage the company by preventing Kavanaugh and Relativity from carrying out any unsupervised transactions.
 The Hollywood Reporter later called it "one of the most notorious Hollywood bankruptcies ever."
-The company would remain in U.S. Bankruptcy Court reorganizing itself for nearly 8 months until March 2016.
+The company would remain in U.S. Bankruptcy Court reorganizing itself for nearly eight months, until March 2016.